-Riteway-Huggins Construction Services, Inc was founded in 1975 as Riteway Painting and Decorating, Inc. As a painting and decorating contractor, the company was recognized as a forerunner in forming a tri-venture partnership on construction projects at O’Hare Airport for United Airlines.
+Riteway-Huggins Construction, Inc was founded in 1975 as Riteway Painting and Decorating, Inc. As a painting and decorating contractor, the company was recognized as a forerunner in forming a tri-venture partnership on construction projects at O’Hare Airport for United Airlines.
 The company went on to participate in every major construction project at O’Hare in the 90’s including Delta, Northwest, and the New International Terminal.
 Our firm evolved into Riteway Construction Services, Inc. in 1985 and began to provide construction management, concrete, and development services.
 In 2006, it emerged into the name it bears today, from its founder, Riteway-Huggins Construction Services, Inc. adding trucking to its repertoire of services.

-Today, RHCS has garnered the reputation as a widely-known and respected general contractor with an impressive roster of clients, repeat business, and landmark projects.
+Today, RHC has garnered the reputation as a widely-known and respected general contractor with an impressive roster of clients, repeat business, and landmark projects.
 As a second generation of Huggins come to the helm, our dedication to build cities, communities, and invest in people remains.
 From inception to completion we will continue to bring safe, innovative, and sustainable construction into the 21st century.

 Riteway-Huggins is a MBE contractor currently certified by the City of Chicago and Chicago Transit Authority.
 We are listed with agencies such as the Department of Housing and Urban Development, Cook County Government, Chicago Park District and the Cosmopolitan Chamber of Commerce.
 Our company also holds memberships in the Black Contractors United (as a founding member), Builder's Association AGC, Chicago Urban League, and Cosmopolitan Chamber of Commerce.